mscir/Ham-Radio-Toolkit/README.md

 ---

+## 🐛 Reporting Issues & Contributing

+Feedback, bug reports, and suggestions are highly encouraged to help keep this toolkit accurate and helpful for the ham community!

+If you spot a calculation error, a broken tool feed, a typo, or have a feature idea:
+1. Navigate to the **[Issues](https://github.com)** tab at the top of this repository page.
+2. Click the green **New Issue** button.
+3. Provide a brief description of the issue or your suggestion, and submit it.

+*You will automatically be notified via email whenever there are updates or responses regarding your submission.*

+---

 ## 📝 Compliance Disclaimer
 *Data parsed across regulatory panels is synchronized against ARRL and FCC Part 97 rule structures.
 Operators must always verify explicit regional operating privileges against current regulatory guidelines before transmitting.*